Faraz-Ansari/portfolio/README.md

 1. Install dependencies: `npm install`

-2. Run the development server: `npm run dev`
+2. Run the development server: `npm start`

     This command starts the app in development mode.\
-    Open [http://localhost:5173](http://localhost:5173) in your browser to view it.\
+    Open [http://localhost:3000](http://localhost:3000) in your browser to view it.
-    The page will reload if you make edits.

 ## Usage Instructions